|

 This article introduces the philosophy of existentialism, outlining three core principles shared by existentialists including Jean-Paul Sartre, Simone de Beauvoir, and more.

-Understanding Existentialism: A Brief Introduction - Philosophos
+Existentialism: An Introduction - Philosophos

 Existentialism - Internet Encyclopedia of Philosophy